parischaralampidis3/test-app/README.md

 ## In order to run the project

-1. clone the project from the github repository
+1. clone the project from the github repository.

-run a git bash terminal
+2. run a git bash terminal.

-execute
+3. execute at your preferred pc location:

 git clone https://github.com/parischaralampidis3/test-app.git

 This will clone the project at your local computer.

-Then run
+4. install composer dependencies:

-test-app
+run: composer install

-install composer dependencies
+5. Copy the .env.example.example file.

-run composer install
+6. Paste the file at the root and rename at .env.

-Copy the .env.example file and set the database setting name
+7. Access .env file and set the database settings, similar to the following:

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1